-If you are looking for my top 3 Stress Management Activities That Work Great Today in 2020 (Most Are Immediately Actionable), than you are in luck.
+If you are looking for my top 3 Stress Management Activities That Work Great (Most Are Immediately Actionable), than you are in luck.

-Today you are going to find out my top 3 Stress Management Activities that I find helps with stress.
+Today you are going to find out my top 3 Stress Management Activities.
 Most of these ideas are simple and effective.
 You may already know about these ideas, just didn’t realize that they may help your stress management.
 Let’s get started.

 These days it seems like stress is everywhere.
 If like me, you want to manage stress, you are in the right place.
 Here I am going to discuss my top 3 stress management activities to manage stress.
 Of course, there are more stress management activities however I want to focus in on only three so that you might give one or two or even all three a go and see what sort of results you get.